biosp4rk/mzmr/readme.txt

 You can randomize the room and boss music in the game.
 You can also choose to enable custom music.
 (Credit to JRP and Xl for creating the tracks).

 Each option has a "No Logic" and "With own pool" setting.
 No Logic will assign any valid track randomly, and will often result in each room having a different song.
-With own pool will ensure that each song is replaced with a only one other song.
+With own pool will ensure that each song is replaced with only one other song.

 -----------
 8. Stats